If you are an employee, please click here to add a US personal bank (deposit) account

 - Expensify cannot process reimbursement for any single report over $20,000.

-- Company admins won’t be able to reimburse expense reports via ACH unless the employee has added a personal account, and the company admin has added and validated a business bank account.
+- Policy Admins won’t be able to reimburse expense reports via ACH unless the employee has added a personal bank account, and the Policy Admin has added and validated a business bank account.

 - For information on reimbursement timing in the US via ACH, please click here